emblazonjava/tic-tac-toe/README.md

-This package depends on the [retro-browser](https://github.com/allisonf/retro-browser) package'
+This package depends on the [retro-browser](https://github.com/allisonf/retro-browser) package.

 It is a sample app for the RetroBrowser framework.